electricgecko/MARK/readme.md

 ![alt tag](http://static.electricgecko.de/mark/mark2019.svg)

 M A R K is a simple image bookmarking tool.
-I wrote it as an replacement for the now sadly dysfunctional [GimmeBar](http://gimmebar.com).
 It is tailored to my personal needs and preferences, so chances are it won’t fit your use case or make no sense to you at all.

 Version 0.2.6

 ## Rationale
 - M A R K is a tool for personal image bookmarking.
-There is no way to share your bookmarks with others, unless you grant them full access rights.
+There is no way to share your bookmarks with others, unless you grant them access to your instance.
+I have been pondering a feature that would enable sharing of selected content, though.
 - M A R Ks general idea is to create a singular stream of your aesthetic sensibilities, their disparities, their evolution.
 Every image saved becomes part of this stream, called *everything*.
-GimmeBar worked in this way, and I enjoyed it greatly.
+The now defunctGimmeBar worked in this way, and I enjoyed it greatly.
 - Images are added via bookmarklet, which can be conveniently dragged to your bookmark bar from */bookmarklet/*.
 - Alternatively, images can be uploaded via drag and drop or via the *upload* button on touch-based devices.
 - Images are always sorted by date saved.